ZentaChain/chainnetwork-docs/CHAIN/docs/terms.md

 - **The Sequencer:** Records and manages transactions on Zentachain.
 - **Bridge Interface:** Enables communication across blockchain networks.
-- **CHAIN Network Testnet:** Provides a sandbox for developers to test applications.
+- **Chain Network Testnet:** Provides a sandbox for developers to test applications.

 ### Usage Policy